riccardocadei/DCNN-for-Digits-Comparison/README.md

 ### Abstract
 In this study we compare different Deep Neural Networks to predict the inequality among 2 gray-scale images representing handwritten digits from MNIST database.
 Advantages of weight-sharing and auxiliary loss are also discussed.
 Training the models on a training set of 1 000 couples of images we got a test error rate equal to 2.96\%.

+For further information about this project, read `report.pdf`

 ### Environment
 The project has been developed and test with `python3.8.3`.